 Working at Ryerson

-Dedicated to a people first culture, Ryerson is proud to have been selected as one of Canada’s Best Diversity Employers and a Greater Toronto’s Top Employer.
-We invite you to explore the range of benefits and supports available to faculty and their family, including access to our diverse faculty and staff networks.
+Dedicated to a people first culture, Ryerson is proud to have been selected as one of Canada’s Best Diversity Employers and Greater Toronto’s Top Employer.
+We invite you to explore the range of benefits and supports available to faculty and their families, including access to our diverse faculty and staff networks.

 Ryerson University welcomes those who have demonstrated a commitment to upholding the values of equity, diversity, and inclusion and will assist us to expand our capacity for diversity in the broadest sense.
 In addition, to correct the conditions of disadvantage in employment in Canada, we encourage applications from members of groups that have been historically disadvantaged and marginalized, including First Nations, Métis and Inuit peoples, Indigenous peoples of North America, Black-identified persons, other racialized persons, persons with disabilities, and those who identify as women and/or 2SLGBTQ+.

 Applicants must submit their application online via the Faculty Recruitment Portal (click on “Start Application Process” to begin) by March 1, 2022.
 The application must contain the following: